 Most of our faculty are actively involved with local health departments, health systems, and other agencies.
 The region has a rich history and highly developed network of social services, advocacy for children and the elderly, disability services, and vocational rehabilitation.

-Our public health programs feature late afternoon and evening classes to match the busy schedules of working professionals.
+Our public health programs are accredited by the Council on Education for Public Health (CEPH), and feature online and late afternoon and evening on-campus classes to match the busy schedules of working professionals..

 Our full-time weekday professional programs, in physical therapy and speech-language pathology, add a community-oriented perspective that does not occur in most other teaching settings.
 Service-based learning activities integrate health sciences and public health practice with the clinical arts.

 Founded in 1860, New York Medical College is one of the nation’s largest private health sciences universities.
 It has a strong history of involvement in the social and environmental determinants of health and disease, and special concern for the poor, the powerless, and the helpless.